jjvanzon/JJs-Reference-Architecture/api/misc.md

 For `AJAX'ing` such partial web content, our team programmed [wrapper](../patterns/other.md#wrapper) functions in [`JavaScript`](#javascript), around calls to [`jQuery`](#jquery), so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
 It saved quite a few lines of [`JavaScript`](#javascript) code.

 Our strategy was to prefer full loads, so we could keep most logic in the [`C#`](#csharp) realm.
 This before resorting to `AJAX` calls.
-See [First Full Load – Then Partial Load – Then Native Code](../patterns/presentation.md#full-load--partial-load--client-native-code).
+See [Full Load – Partial Load – Cient-Native Code](../patterns/presentation.md#full-load--partial-load--client-native-code).

 ### JavaScript / TypeScript